studieresan/overlord/API.md

 ### DateTime

+### Float

+The `Float` scalar type represents signed double-precision fractional values as specified by [IEEE 754](https://en.wikipedia.org/wiki/IEEE_floating_point).

 ### ID

 The `ID` scalar type represents a unique identifier, often used to refetch an object or as key for a cache.
 The ID type appears in a JSON response as a String; however, it is not intended to be human-readable.
 When expected as an input type, any string (such as `"4"`) or integer (such as `4`) input value will be accepted as an ID.

 ### Int

 The `Int` scalar type represents non-fractional signed whole numeric values.
 Int can represent values between -(2^31) and 2^31 - 1.

 ### String